Arithmetic level raising for certain quaternionic unitary Shimura variety: Level raising conditions

-Let $\pi$ be a cuspidal automorphic representation of $\GSp_{4}(\mathbb{A}_{\QQ})$ which is of general type.
+Let $\pi$ be a cuspidal automorphic representation of $\GSp_{4}(\mathbb{A})$ which is of general type.
 We assume that $\pi$ has trivial central character and weight $(k_{1}, k_{2})=(3, 3)$.

-\begin{definition} Suppose $\pi$ is a cuspidal automorphic representation of $\GSp_{4}(\mathbb{A}_{\QQ})$ as above and is an unramified principal series at $p$.
+\begin{definition} Suppose $\pi$ is a cuspidal automorphic representation of $\GSp_{4}(\mathbb{A})$ as above and is an unramified principal series at $p$.
 Then we say $p$ is level raising special for $\pi$ of depth $m$ if $p$ is level raising special of depth $m$ for $\pi_{p}$ in the sense of Definition \ref{level-raising-prime-local}. \end{definition}

 Let $\Sigma_{\pi}$ be the minimal set of non-archimedean places of $\QQ$ such that $\pi$ is unramified away from the places in $\Sigma_{\pi}$. \begin{construction} Let $\pi$ be as above and $\Sigma$ be a finite set of non-archimedean places of $\QQ$ containing the set $\Sigma_{\pi}$.
-Let
+We denote by

-be the abstract Hecke algebra unramified away from $\Sigma$. \begin{enumerate} \item To such $\pi$, we can attach a homomorphism
+the abstract Hecke algebra unramified away from $\Sigma$. \begin{enumerate} \item To such $\pi$, we can attach a homomorphism

-determined by the Hecke parameters of $\pi$ at each place $v$ outside of $\Sigma$.
-More precisely, $\phi_{\pi}$ will send